Serving all people by providing personalized health and wellness through exemplary care, education and research.

 They can help you stay out of the hospital.

-ACE inhibitors lower blood pressure and decrease strain on the heart.
+ACE inhibitors lower blood pressure and ease strain on the heart.
 This makes it easier for the heart to pump.
-Angiotensin receptor blockers have similar effects.
-These are prescribed for some patients instead of ACE inhibitors.
+These also help remodel the heart, which can help your heart pump better.

 Digoxin helps your heart pump with more strength.
 This helps your heart pump more blood with each beat.
-So, more oxygen-rich blood travels to the rest of the body.
+So more oxygen-rich blood travels to the rest of the body.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR